proxmox/ceph/ceph/doc/radosgw/notifications.rst

 This will create a new topic.
 The topic should be provided with push endpoint parameters that would be used later when a notification is created.
-Upon successful request, the response will include the topic ARN that could be later used to reference this topic in the notification request.
+Upon a successful request, the response will include the topic ARN that could be later used to reference this topic in the notification request.
 To update a topic, use the same command used for topic creation, with the topic name of an existing topic and different endpoint values.

 .. tip:: Any notification already associated with the topic needs to be re-created for the topic update to take effect